theparagroup/paralib-net/paralib-xandroid/readme.txt

 	Uninstall the app via Application Manager.
 It may be listed under the "package name".

+Genymotion Issues:
+	soemthing like this:
+		A numeric comparison was attempted on "$(_DeviceSdkVersion)" that evaluates to "" instead of a number, in condition "$(_DeviceSdkVersion) >= 21"

+	make sure you set the android sdk path in genymotion to the same used by xamarin

 =============================================================
 ====	Useful ADB Commands
 =============================================================